IlNin/Catnap-System-Call/README.md

 <b>Install Instructions:</b><br/>
 1 - Check if your machine supports MONITOR/MWAIT by using the command 'cpuid' on your command line.
-If you don't have it installed, use 'sudo apt-get install cpuid'.
+If you don't have it installed, use 'sudo apt-get install cpuid'.<br/>
 2 - Make sure that the addresses for the sys_call_table and sys_ni_syscall are correct in catnap_sys_call.c, since they change every time you boot the system.
 Type 'sudo cat /proc/kallsyms | grep sys_ni_syscall' and 'sudo cat /proc/kallsyms | grep sys_call_table' to get their current value.<br/>
 3 - Make the Makefile.<br/>
 4 - Insert the module into the kernel by typing 'sudo insmod ./catnap_sys_call.ko'.
 You can also remove it by typing 'sudo rmmod catnap_sys_call'.<br/>